Keila-Camarillo/zillow_project/README.md

     * Does area sqft affect property value ?
     * Is the average area for properties in Orange county greater than the overall average area?
     * Is having 1 bathroom worse for property value than having 2 bedrooms?
-    * Does having a half bath better for property value than a full bath ?
     * Is a pool better for property value?
     * Does bedrooms affect property value?
     * Does bathrooms affect property value?